-In 1783, after the American Revolution, slaves accompanied their Loyalist masters into Nova Scotia and other British colonies north of the border, some traveling to Upper Canada (Ontario.)
-There had been slavery in UC as early as the French regime, as there were known slaves in the Windsor area in the mid 1700′s.
+In 1783, after the American Revolution, formerly enslaved individuals accompanied their Loyalist masters into Nova Scotia and other British colonies north of the border, some travelling to Upper Canada (Ontario.)
+There had been slavery in UC as early as the French regime, as there were known enslaved people in the Windsor area in the mid 1700′s.

 In 1793, Lt.
 Governor John Graves Simcoe, an Anglican, regarded slavery as anti-Christian, and so he ensured the passage of “An Act to prevent the further introduction of Slaves and to limit the term of contracts for servitude within this Province.”
-It was the first anti-slavery legislation in the Empire, and while it met with resistance from local slave owners, it abolished the lifelong enslavement of the children of slaves, and prevented further slaves from being brought into the colony.
+It was the first anti-slavery legislation in the Empire, and while it met with resistance from local owners of enslaved people, it abolished the lifelong enslavement of the children of slaves, and prevented further enslaved individuals from being brought into the colony.

 Once news of Simcoe’s legislation reached slave states in the US, Upper Canada became the destination for many escapees, often with the help of natives on highland trails.
 It was upon those trails that the Underground Railroad was created in the late 1820′s.

 The fugitive enslaved Railroad was originally a loose knit coalition of anti-slavers, most of whom were Hicksite Quakers, who began to aid and abet the movement of escaped slaves into non-slave states and Upper Canada.
 Once those slaves got beyond the reach of American law, they created communities in border towns like Windsor and Niagara, while others moved inland towards towns like Chatham and the Queen’s Bush settlement on a tributary of the Grand River.